julian-calleja/julian-calleja/README.md

-Innovative Data Engineer with 4+ years within the iGaming industry.
-Graduate in B.SC IT (Hons) in Software Development from the University of Malta.
-Experienced in designing & development of data pipelines to help deliver realtime reporting and insights.
+With over 4 years of experience in the iGaming industry, I bring innovation and expertise as a data engineer.
+My goal is to leverage data to drive actionable insights and empower informed decision-making.
+I hold a B.SC IT (Hons) in Software Development from the University of Malta.

+Proficient in Python, C#, and Java, I excel in software development and have hands-on experience with research frameworks like Jupyter.
+Additionally, I am well-versed in streaming frameworks such as NIFI, Kafka, and Debezium, and ETL frameworks like NIFI and Airbyte.
+I have a strong command of databases like Clickhouse and PostgreSQL, and I am skilled in visualization tools including Streamlit and Metabase.

+My track record showcases my ability to take charge of complex projects and drive them to successful completion.
+Notably, I initiated the development of a new CRM data pipeline (GiG Broker CRM) that enabled our partners to update customer profiles in real-time within their CRM platform, such as Symplify.
+This endeavor resulted in significant improvements in leveraging real-time data flow.

+As a proactive professional, I thrive in fast-paced, dynamic environments.
+I am eager to connect with like-minded experts in the field to explore collaborative opportunities that foster growth and innovation.

+Let's connect and explore how we can work together to drive data-driven excellence.

 Find out more on  [![LinkedIn][3.2]][2].